Usage#

 raise ValueError("Genotypes in original dataset and inferred tree seq not equal")

 We can examine the inferred genetic genealogy, in the form of local trees.
-Tsinfer has also placed mutations on the genealogy to explain the observed genetic variation:
+Tsinfer has placed mutations on the genealogy to explain the observed genetic variation:

 mut_labels = {